-(2) No person shall, in a port area, undertake the stevedoring, landing or loading of goods or act as an agent or ship's chandler for selling, clearing or forwarding goods within a port area, without submitting proof to the Authority that he is the holder of a licence issued by the proper authority to carry on such business.
+- 136. (1) The Authority may cancel any licence granted under these Regulations whenever it thinks fit, or refuse to renew or endorse any licences. - (2) No person shall, in a port area, undertake the stevedoring, landing or loading of goods or act as an agent or ship's chandler for selling, clearing or forwarding goods within a port area, without submitting proof to the Authority that that person is the holder of a licence issued by the proper authority to carry on such business.